jordijoangimenez/Getting-Started/pages/5g-media-streaming/scope.md

 | **M7d** | **UE Media Player APIs** | Internal UE APIs used by the **5GMSd-Aware App** and **Session Handler** to control playback and media engine functions. |
 | **M8d** | **Application API** | An external interface for "service-level" exchange (like metadata or login) between the **App** and the **Provider**.
 This is **not specified** by 3GPP. |

-### Key Features for 5GMSd and APIs
+## Key Features for 5GMSd and APIs

-The following features are defined for Downlink Media Streaming.
+The following features are defined for 5GMSd.

 Feature | Description | Procedure | APIs
 --- | --- | --- | ---